bioinfwithjudith/sourmash_tutorial/README.md

 As you may have noticed, the comparisons reported are between two fasta files as a whole.
 However, you might be interested in comparing the sequences individually than the sequences as a whole.
 To accomplish this, we revisit `sourmash sketch`.

-Your sourmash sketch command will be modified by adding the **--singleton** flag, this will produce a signature file where each sequence is sketched individually.
+Let's modify our `sourmaash sketch` command by adding the `--singleton` flag, this will produce a signature file where each sequence is sketched individually.

 `sourmash sketch dna datasets/sample_001.fna --singleton -p k=31,scaled=500 -o sample_001.fna.singleton.sig`

-Compare the description between the first signature file we produced without the `--singleton` flag, **sample_001.fna.sig** and **sample_001.fna.singleton.sig**.
+Compare the description between the first signature file we produced in which the `--singleton` flag was not utilized (**sample_001.fna.sig**) ato our new siganture file that does utilize the `--singleton` flag, **sample_001.fna.singleton.sig**.

 `sourmash sig fileinfo sample_001.fna.singleton.sig`